iAbhishek91/aws-as-code/docs/NETWORKING/01-VPC.md

 - NACLs are allow and deny rules
 - NACLs are stateless, hence we need to define both inbound and outbound properly
 - NACLs are meant to be simple, if we have massive complex rules, then we need to look at security rules.
+- NACLs are numbered using "rule-number".
+  - Max rule number are 32766 and *(indicate deault rule and is evaluated at last).
+  - increament by 10 or 100 for next rule, this allows you to insert new rule later as required.
+  - lowest rule is validated first.
+- by default(default VPC), allows all inbound and all outbound.
+- Each subnet should be associated with ONLY one NACL.
+If not associated it will be associated with the default NACL.
+- On the other hand NACL can be associated with multiple subnet.
+- When new NACL is associated the prvious association is automatically removed.

 ## DNS